spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

    </bean>
 ```

-Another important attribute for the consumer-configuraton is the max-messages.
-Please note that this is different from the max-messages-per-poll configured on the inbound adapter element.
+Another important attribute for the consumer-configuration is the max-messages.
+Please note that this is different from the max-messages-per-poll configured on the inbound adapter
+element.
-There it means the number of times the receive method on the adapter called.
+There it means the number of times the receive method called on the adapter.
 The max-messages on consumer configuration is different.
-Kafka is used mainly for big data purposes and usually that means the influx of large amount of data constantly.
-Because of this, each time a receive is invoked
+Kafka is used mainly for big data purposes
+and usually that means the influx of large amount of data constantly.
+Because of this,
-on the adapter, you would basically get a collection of messages.
+each time a receive is invoked on the adapter, you would basically get a collection of messages.
 The maximum number of messages to retrieve for a topic in each execution of the
 receive is what configured through the max-messages attribute on the consumer-configuration.
 Basically, if the use case is to receive a constant stream of
 large number of data, simply specifying a receive-timeout alone would not be enough.
 You would also need to specify the max number of messages to receive.

-The type of the payload of the Message returned by the adapter and put into the channel configured is the following:
+The type of the payload of the Message returned by the adapter is the following:

 ```java
 Map<String, Map<Integer, List<Object>>>
 ```

 It is a java.util.Map that contains the topic string consumed as the key and another Map as the value.
-The inner map's key will be the stream (partition) number and value will be a list of message payloads.
+The inner map's key is the stream (partition) number and value is a list of message payloads.
 The reason for this complex return type is
 due to the way Kafka orders the messages.
-In the high level consumer, all the messages received in a single stream for a single partition
+In the high level consumer,
+all the messages received in a single stream for a single partition
-is guaranteed to be in order.
-For example, if I have a topic named test configured with 4 partitions and I have 4 corresponding streams
+are guaranteed to be in order.
+For example, if I have a topic named test configured with
+4 partitions and I have 4 corresponding streams
-in the consumer, then I would receive data in all the consumer streams in the same order as they were put
+in the consumer, then I would receive data in all the consumer streams in the same order
-in the corresponding partitions.
-This is another reason to set the number of consumer streams for a topic same
+as they were put in the corresponding partitions.
+This is another reason to set the number of
+consumer streams for a topic same
 as the number of broker partitions configured for that topic.
-Lets say that the number of streams are less than the number of partitions.
+Lets say that the number of streams
+are less than the number of partitions.
 Then there is no
-guarantee for any order other than just the fact that a single stream will contain messages from multiple partitions and the messages from a single partition received will
+guarantee for any order other than just the fact that a single stream will contain messages
+from multiple partitions and the messages from a single partition received will
 still be kept contiguously.
-Then, probably there is no way to find out which message came from which partition.
+By that time probably there is no way to find out which message came from which partition.
 By keeping the partition information in the response from the adapter, we make sure that the order sent by the producer
 is preserved.